Datatonic + Vodafone: AI-Powered 5G

 5G technology is a game-changer.
 It will enable unprecedented high-speed internet on the mobile network.
-For telecom providers, this new technology represents both a huge business opportunity, and a challenge in network operations.
-The increase in flexibility and in complexity for network operations creates favorable grounds for AI.
+For telecom providers, this new technology represents both a huge business opportunity and a challenge in network operations.
+The increase in flexibility and in complexity for network operations creates favourable grounds for AI.
 In this post, we present the work done by Datatonic and Vodafone Group R&D to build traffic forecasting ML models, which is a key stepping stone towards an AI-powered 5G network.

 5G is here, and it is a game-changer in the telco industry and beyond.
 5G technology will deliver mobile high-speed internet, very low latency and allow for seamless connection to a huge amount of devices on networks.
 This means high-speed internet on the move, for all users – both human and machine…